 - The Ivy League institutions with the easiest admission requirements are, incidentally, Cornell Law School, Dartmouth University’s law school, and Penn Law School.

-How Can I Increase My Chances Of Getting Into Johns Hopkins Law School?
+How Can You Increase Your Chances Of Getting Into Johns Hopkins Law School?

 It might be difficult to get accepted into law schools in the US.
 This is mostly because the best law schools demand that applicants have a GPA of 3.7 or above on average.
 This criterion rises in importance as the school grows more exclusive.